imgix/go-jobmanager/README.md

 - configure min and max subprocesses, this library will grow the pool as jobs are needed
 - configure maximum RSS, this lib will rotate jobs who's processes exceeds the RSS

-jobmanager's are goroutine safe, individual jobs returned by `Reserve()` are not.
+Jobmanager's are goroutine safe, individual jobs returned by `Reserve()` are not.

 ## example